korodoff/node-question/note.md

 JSON web token (JWT), pronounced "jot", is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-Again, JWT is a standard, meaning that all JWTs are tokens, but not all tokens are JWTs. ex:-instagram when we loggin somewhere , they provide us a unique token.which helps us to access through it tocken is provided only when the registered data and login data are matching.
+Again, JWT is a standard, meaning that all JWTs are tokens, but not all tokens are JWTs. ex:-instagram when we loggin somewhere , they provide us a unique token.which helps us to access through it tocken is provided only when the registered data and login data are matching..